JBadgerW/jons_pickers/README.md

 ## Description

 A very basic terminal-based file picker with two modes, multi-file and single-file.
-It's behavior attempts to mimic both the bash Tab autocomplete, but also the auto-filtering behavior I saw in the Fresh text editor.
+Its behavior attempts to mimic both the bash Tab autocomplete, but also the auto-filtering behavior I saw in the Fresh text editor.